galenhuntington/prelex/README.md

 digits that come after.
 This gives you a stream of numbers increasing both in value and alphabetically.

-The `Int` represents the underlying type, which you can use to fix the representation.
+The `Int` specifies the underlying type, which determines the representation.
 For example, use `Integer` to get an unbounded type.
 The internal value is an ordinary sequential number, and you can translate back and forth: